 All donors are observed by gender appropriate staff when submitting a urine specimen.
 Results will be released only to the entities as specified on the Consent to Release Confidentiality form that is presented to each donor.
 If referred by an agency affiliated with the Court of Common Pleas (i.e. APO, BCCYS, BCPS, etc.), donor cost for testing is $6, payable by cash at the time of collection.
 Test results are available to the referral source via Redwood’s ToxAccess online system within 48-72 hours.

-Confirmation testing via GC/MS (gas chromatography/mass spectrometry) or LC/MS/MS (liquid chromatography-tandem mass spectrometry) is available upon request at a cost of $35.
-If the confirmation test is negative, the $35 fee is reimbursed.
+Confirmation testing via LC/MS/MS (liquid chromatography-tandem mass spectrometry) is available upon request at a nonrefundable cost of $25.
+Effective 3/02/2020 the cost for nonrefundable confirmation testing will be reduced to $15 per substance.

 To be a valid, all urine samples must contain an acceptable concentration of creatinine.
 Creatinine is a metabolic by-product of muscle metabolism, and normally appears in urine in relatively constant quantities over a 24 hour period with “normal” liquid intake.
 Abnormal liquid consumption within 2-5 hours of submitting a sample, sometimes referred to as “water loading,” will cause the urine creatinine level to decrease.
 The following creatinine levels, as determined by the Federal Department of Health and Human Services, Substance Abuse Mental Health Services Administration (SAMHSA), are indicative of “water loading” or specimen substitution: